hermansimensen/mapstages/README.md

 ## Planned updates
 * Menu system, for settings stages easier.
-* An optional module for stage WRs for bhoptimer.
+* An optional module for bhoptimer that will include records for stages and a stage teleport system.

 ## How to use?
 Please read the wiki for a detailed explantion on how to set up and use this plugin!